ctu-mrs/summer-school-2024/README.md

 \* The last point of the trajectory is expected to match the starting point with up to 1 m tolerance.

-Note that the task in its generality is very complex to be solved in a limited time during several days.
-You are not expected to solve every subproblem so do not feel bad if you don't.
-Instead, try to exploit and improve the parts of the solution you are most interested in or think to improve the solution the most.
-While designing your solution, do not forget to consider maximum computational time.
-We limit your computational time to speed up the flow of the competition.
-Although we prepared a skeleton solution as a baseline, **feel free to design your algorithms to improve the overall performance**.
-Good luck!

 ### Where to code changes